rajat522/PCA_breast_cancer/README.md

 # PCA_breast_cancer
-Did a priciple component analysis on the breast cancer dataset. got an accuracy of 91%.
+Did a priciple component analysis on the breast cancer dataset.
+Got an accuracy of 91%.